Cash Runway Calculator

-Model cost cuts, layoffs, and growth pauses to see exactly how much runway you extend — with Paul Graham's Default Alive check and a 6-dimension grade.
+Model monthly burn rate, net burn, gross burn, and cost-cut scenarios to see how many months your cash runway extends — with Paul Graham's default alive check and a 6-dimension grade.
 No signup.

 Last reviewed: April 2026